ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 ----------------

 * **src** directory - contains all the python and javascript code for front and backends
-    * **audit** - contains python scripts that check metadata stored in the schema and triggers audits in cases as defined here.
+    * **audit** - contains python scripts that check json objects' metadata stored in the schema.
     * **schemas** - JSON schemas ([JSONSchema], [JSON-LD]) describing allowed types and values for all metadata objects
     * **tests** - Unit and integration tests
     * **types** -  business logic for dispatching URLs and producing the correct JSON